H4CKY54CK/game-of-cmd/README.md

 - Left Click - Fill in cell (supports dragging the cursor to color in squares)
 - Right Click - Erase cell (supports dragging the cursor to color in squares)

+- Q - Slow the game down
+- W - Speed the game up

+The game starts paused.
+You'll have to unpause with `P`.

+Bonus:

+- B - This is supposed to be unbounded growth with a fixed starting pattern.
+The borders of the game prevent this, though, because they're collidable.

  ![preview](https://github.com/H4CKY54CK/game-of-life/blob/master/preview.png)